-In addition, we have developed demonstration units incorporating the retinal scanning technology, and demonstration units have been built using the optical materials technology.
-However, we must undertake additional research, development and testing before we are able to produce additional products for commercial sale.
-Product development delays or the inability to enter into relationships with potential product development partners may delay or prevent us from introducing products for commercial
+We began production of NomadTM, our first commercial product, in December 2001.
+In September 2002, we introduced FlicTM, our second commercial product.
+In addition, we have developed demonstration units incorporating the scanned beam technology, and demonstration units have been built using the optical materials technology.
+However, we must undertake additional research, development and testing before we are able to develop additional products for commercial sale.
+Product development delays by us or our potential product development partners, or the inability to enter into relationships with these partners, may delay or prevent us from introducing products for commercial sale.